 - Extend invitations to the press.
 If you're having a free show, the lure of the guest list is kind of null and void, but you can attract the press to your show with promises of a free drink.

 - If you've got a big fanbase in an area you can't conceivably get to for a launch party, consider hosting a listening party there.
-You will need strong local contacts who can help you pull off the event and act as your representatives (a good relationship with a promoter, another band, a local label, etc.), but you can add many of the elements of the launch party you will be attending, into the listening party and simply have your music playing throughout the night.
+You will need strong local contacts who can help you pull off the event and act as your representatives (a good relationship with a promoter, another band, a local label, etc.), but you can add many of the elements of the launch party you will be attending, to the listening party and simply have your music playing throughout the night.

 - Again, the emphasis here is on the local contacts.
 This idea works best if you say, work with a label in Chapel Hill, but you're based in San Francisco — you can hold the party in your home base while your label can hold the listening party for you on their turf.
 If you've got someone on the ground you can trust, this idea can certainly expand the impact of your launch.
 If you've got parties going on at the same time, you can even live link up via the web (another cool little angle to deliver to the press).